dshemendiuk/mcp-sendpulse/README.md

 ### Exposing the TEST Server with ngrok

 To make your local server accessible to services like the OpenAI sandbox, you need to expose it to the internet.
+You can use [ngrok](https://ngrok.com/download) for this purpose.
 Open a **new terminal window** and run:

 ```bash
 ngrok http 3000
 ```

 Ngrok will provide you with a public `https://` URL (e.g., `https://random-string.ngrok-free.app`).
-Use this URL (https://random-string.ngrok-free.app/mcp) when configuring the MCP tool in your LLM client.
+Use this URL (`https://random-string.ngrok-free.app/mcp`) when configuring the MCP tool in your LLM client.

 **Note:** To bypass the ngrok browser warning page, you may need to configure your LLM client to send an additional header with every request, for example: `ngrok-skip-browser-warning: "true"`.